 Corona Sunset Festival | Saturday, August 11 | 7 PM - 12 AM @ Roundhouse Lodge

-As well as the downhill events, there is also the Corona Sunsets Festival which will include 5 cities across Canada, staring in Halifax and ending in Whistler to showcase the phenomenal golden hour views from across the country.
+As well as the downhill events, there is also the Corona Sunsets Festival which will include 5 cities across Canada, starting in Halifax and ending in Whistler to showcase the phenomenal golden hour views from across the country.
 Each city will be having their own event with artists and open air venues included, but there will also be a livestream of all 5 sunsets online.
 The Whistler chapter of Sunsets Festival will be celebrating in the Roundhouse Lodge, so take the gondola up to enjoy DJ sets and beautiful patio views, tickets are $35 and include a gondola pass and one beverage.

 Deep Photo Challenge | Wednesday, August 15 | 8:30 PM @ Whistler Olympic Plaza

 In addition to the competitive downhill events, there is also the Deep Summer Photo Challenge held from August 11-13 where 5 photographers and one wildcard contestant will be immersed into the downhill environment, shooting all the big tricks, flips and whips in the summer heat.
 The photos offer an opportunity to see the mountain biking experience through a whole new perspective, celebrate the competitors artistic endeavours and the athletic excellence of the riders.
 The Photo Challenge begins at 8:45pm on August 15, grab a VIP experience ticket for just 10 dollars to be able to relax in the licensed VIP zone with a beer!